Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Methods

 While existing automated classification methods can identify if a privacy policy segment relates to third-party sharing/collection~\cite[e.g.,][]{srinath_privacy_2021,harkous2018polisis}, they are trained on the OPP-115 corpus developed in 2016~\cite{wilson2016creation}, which pre-dates CCPA and thus lacks respective notices.
-Other automated methods~\cite{andow_policylint_2019, andow_actions_2020, hooda2024policylr} extract third-party sharing statements based on pre-defined data type and entity taxonomies, which may lead to incomplete results.
+Other automated methods~\cite{andow_policylint_2019, andow_actions_2020, hooda2024policylr} extract third-party sharing statements based on pre-defined data types and entity taxonomies, which may lead to incomplete results.
 Instead, we used a bottom-up manual annotation approach to capture third-party sharing statements as written and respective nuances.

-\subsubsection{Manual Annotation Approach}
+\subsubsection{Manual annotation approach}

 The first author developed an initial codebook drawing from both inductive codes from a preliminary analysis of 60 notices and relevant codes from OPP-115~\cite{wilson2016creation}.
 The codebook was refined over multiple rounds of annotation and discussions among three co-authors on subsets of additional notices (98 in total) across various privacy policy types, structures, formats, and lengths.
-In each round, the three co-authors independently annotated a set of 5–10 policies, discussed disagreements, and clarified definitions.
+In each round, the three co-authors independently annotated a set of 5–10 policies, discussed disagreements, and clarified definitions in twice-weekly training sessions over eight weeks.
+After each round, the first author refined the codebook by compiling lists of common and vague phrases and identifying cross-document matches.
 This process continued until high inter-rater reliability was achieved (Krippendorff's Cu-$\alpha$~\cite{gonzalez-prieto_reliability_2023, krippendorff_content_2019}: 0.95 for CCPA privacy policies; 0.89 for general, mobile, and cookie policies).